BioContainers/specs/CONTRIBUTING.md

 ## A Quick Note about Containers

   For the most part, BioContainers containers should be published to the [BioContainers containers](https://github.com/BioContainers/BioContainers) and not in this repository directly.
-  If you are looking to supply new containers first check if an existing container exist in this repository [BioContainers containers](https://github.com/BioContainers/BioContainers) - please checkout the repository on GitHub.
+  If you are looking to supply new containers first check if an existing container exists in this repository [BioContainers containers](https://github.com/BioContainers/BioContainers) - please checkout the repository on GitHub.

 ## Handling Pull Requests